 Abbreviate a phrase, exchange numbers for letters and use special characters.
 Combine phrases together to create long, complex passwords that are easy to remember and never share it with anyone, even if asked for it.
+Use different passwords for each site or online account.
 More Tips

 Information Technology will never ask for your password!